 Coding and programming are becoming more and more popular as technology advances and computer-based devices become more widespread.
-With this rise in popularity has come a dramatic increase in the demand for experienced programmers and developers.
+Therefore, naturally, the google search of entry-level front-end developer jobs has also skyrocketed.

 With this in mind, it is time to ask the first question: ‘What does a web developer do?’